rcarvello/mysqlreflection/README.md

 - Camel/Pascal case naming convention for Attributes/Class used for mapping Fields/Table
 - Useful PHPDOC information about table, fields and the usage of class, attributes and methods

-Developers can quickly use these classes on their application.<br>
+Developers can quickly use these classes on their application.
-Into the beans directory are located some auto generated classes of a MySQL schema.<br>
+Into the beans directory are located some auto generated classes of a MySQL schema.
-DDL for MySQL schema is into a script file located into "sql" directory.<br>
+DDL for MySQL schema is into a script file located into "sql" directory.

 ### Overview
 ![alt tag](https://raw.githubusercontent.com/rcarvello/mysqlreflection/master/docs/MySQLReflection.png)